-- (a) - i. have either - a. qualified for a New Zealand teacher education degree; or - dualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; and - ii. hold current teacher registration in New

-Zealand: and
+(a)

-- normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, work-place or community setting; or - iv. been admitted ad eundem statum to enrol for the Postgraduate Diploma in Specialist Teaching; and - (b) been approved as a candidate for the Certificate by the Dean of Education.
+- i. have either - a. qualified for a New Zealand teacher education degree; or - dualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; or - qualified for a New Zealand degree and a New Zealand Teacher Education qualification: and - ii. hold current full teacher registration in New Zealand: and - normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, work-place or community setting; or - iv. been admitted ad eundem statum to enrol for the Postgraduate Diploma in Specialist Teaching; and - (b) been approved as a candidate for the Certificate by the Dean of Education.

 - The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval. - 2.
-Candidates who do not hold current New Zealand professional registration will be required to undergo police vetting prior to gaining entry into the programme.
-Such candidates must meet requirements equivalent to those set down by the Education Council of Aotearoa New Zealand for registration as a teacher in terms of character and fitness to be a teacher. - Candidates for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no individual score below 7.0 (or the equivalent TOEFL score) or other evidence that is acceptable to the Dean of Postgraduate Studies.
+Candidates who do not hold current New Zealand Professional Registration will be required to undergo police vetting prior to gaining entry into the programme.
+Such candidates must meet requirements equivalent to those set down by the Education Council of Aotearoa New Zealand (EDUCANZ) for registration as a teacher in terms of character

+- and fitness to be a teacher. - Candidates for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no individual score below 7.0 (or the equivalent TOEFL score) or other evidence that is acceptable to the Dean of Postgraduate Studies.

-- (a) The course of study for the Postgraduate Diploma in Specialist Teaching shall comprise courses equivalent to 1.0 EFTS (120 points), as set out in the Schedule to these regulations. - (b) The course of study for the Diploma endorsed in Learning and Behaviour shall comprise the courses set out in the Schedule of these Regulations. - (c) The course of study for the Diploma endorsed in Early Intervention shall comprise the courses set out in the Schedule of these Regulations. - (d) The course of study for the Diploma endorsed in Deaf and Hearing Impairment shall comprise the courses set out in the Schedule of these Regulations. - (e) In order to graduate with the Diploma endorsed in Deaf and Hearing Impairment, students must be able to demonstrate proficiency in New Zealand Sign Language. - (f) The course of study for the Diploma endorsed in Complex Educational Needs shall comprise of the courses set out in the Schedule of these regulations.
+- (a) The course of study for the Postgraduate Diploma in Specialist Teaching shall comprise courses equivalent to 1.0 EFTS (120 points), as set out in the Schedule to these regulations. - (b) The course of study for the Diploma endorsed in Learning and Behaviour shall comprise the courses set out in the Schedule of these Regulations. - (c) The course of study for the Diploma endorsed in Early Intervention shall comprise the courses set out in the Schedule of these Regulations. - (d) The course of study for the Diploma endorsed in Deaf and Hard of Hearing shall comprise the courses set out in the Schedule of these Regulations. - (e) In order to graduate with the Diploma endorsed in Deaf and Hard of Hearing, students must be able to demonstrate proficiency in New Zealand Sign Language. - (f) The course of study for the Diploma endorsed in Complex Educational Needs shall comprise of the courses set out in the Schedule of these regulations.